The surprising pedigree of a botanical idea.

 To this day, the quantification and listing of national champion trees remains popular in the United States.
 There is something distinctively American about the practice: bigger means better, biggest wins best.
 British and European dendrophiles have recently borrowed the “champion tree” idea, but only the U.S. has a formal size competition.

 A distant echo of the eugenics movement can still be heard in champion tree talk.
 In recent years, the U.S.-based Archangel Ancient Tree Archive has made worldwide news with its project of cloning champion trees. (“Champion Trees are the Answer” is the organization’s motto.)
 By propagating the “best of the best” trees, the archive hopes to promote reforestation and carbon sequestration.
+The charity made clones of the Wye Oak before it died in 2002.
 The logic of the group’s well-meaning program derives more from American culture than plant science.
 Most champion trees are not in fact genetically superior, but simply lucky: the beneficiaries of optimal habitat.